-Alongside the Risk Appetite Statement, the Board has also approved a ZLAP Risk Management Policy and adopted Zurich Group Risk Policy which set our principles and standards for Company-wide risk management.
+Alongside the Risk Appetite Framework, the Board has also approved the ZLAP Risk Management Policy and adopted the Zurich Group Risk Policy which set our principles and standards for Company-wide risk management.
 They specify ZLAP's risk tolerance, risk limits and authorities, reporting requirements, procedures to approve any exceptions and procedures for referring risk issues to senior management and the Board.
 Limits are specified per risk type.
 Regular assessments verify that requirements are met.

-The Own Risk and Solvency Assessment ('ORSA')
+The Own Risk and Solvency Assessment

-The ORSA is a key risk management tool for considering the ongoing suitability and sustainability of the Company's strategy in the context of its financial position and risk profile.
-It provides the Board with both quantitative and qualitative assessments of the risks which the Company is exposed to.
+The Own Risk and Solvency Assessment ('ORSA') process is a key risk management tool for considering the ongoing suitability and sustainability of the Company's strategy in the context of its financial position and risk profile.
+This annual process provides the Board with both quantitative and qualitative assessments of the risks which the Company is exposed to.